nimmi89/portfolio/README.md

 # portfolio

 ## Description
 This is the repository comprising of files for my portfolio website.
-IT consists a glimpse of my personal and professional details.
+It consists a glimpse of my personal and professional details.

 ## Portfolio Link
 You can view it on this [link](http://nimmi.pythonanywhere.com/)